 Japanese folklore is filled with all kinds of supernatural tales that have been passed down from generation to generation.
 Creatures like the tengu and kitsune are as complex as the stories that have spawned them.
 Perhaps one of the most significant events in Japanese folklore is the Hyakki Yagyo, otherwise known as the night parade of one hundred demons.

 Japanese folklore is filled with spirits and mythical creatures, and one of the most well-known beings is the tengu.
 Tengu are an important part of Shinto and Buddhism and form part of theyokai.
 Originally seen as demons, the importance of tengu have changed over time.
 Many people wear tengu masks and the image has been woven into popular culture.
-The Comic Vault is looking into the history of the tengu to see what they are and their significance to Japanese culture.
+Yamato Magazine is looking into the history of the tengu to see what they are and their significance to Japanese culture.
 Continue reading “How The Role Of The Tengu Has Changed In Japanese Culture”→

 Every culture has their version of hell, and Japan is no different.
 The Japanese equivalent of the underworld, Yomi, forms an important part of Shinto religion.
 But unlike the traditional image of hell being a place where the dead are punished for their misdeeds, Yomi is considered a place where all souls exist in a state of purgatory.